Saturn at its Best | 4th October

-This month, the Orionids Meteor Shower is welcomed under a new moon and stargazers might expect up to 20 meteors per hour.
-The Orionids Meteor Shower is generated from Halley's Comet.
-In December 2024, the comet began its nearly 40-year journey back past the Earth and...
+Stargazers out enjoying the Orionids Meteor Shower might expect to see up to 20 meteors per hour.
+It is generated from Halley's Comet.
+It's a well-known comet that last graced our night sky in 1986.
+In December 2024, the comet began its nearly 40-year journey back...

 Halloween Stargazing | 31st October